Enforcement of possession orders by County Court possession warrants

 Notice to tenant

-It is not necessary for the landlord to give notice to the tenant of an application for:
+The landlord is not required to give notice to the tenant of an application for:

-permission of the court (unless the court has directed otherwise), or
+permission of the court (unless the court has directed otherwise)

 Failure to follow the correct procedure

 If the landlord does not follow the correct procedure then the application for the warrant might be refused.
 If a warrant is issued incorrectly, the tenant can apply to have it set aside.

 Period of validity